ibm-cloud-docs/ContinuousDelivery/pipeline_deploy_var.md

 ### Runtimes and tools

-*Note:* All links are in the home directory.
+All links are in the home directory.
+{: tip}

 | Resource | Link name | Path |
 |----------|-----------|-----------|